w-attson/project-one/README.md

 Visualisations (line plots, bar charts) using libraries like hvplot, GeoViews, Matplotlib together with Pandas.

 Based on the data Analysis, we derived insights such as identifying the likelihood of a vehicle accident in an area, death occuring from the accident, relationship between persons killed in an accident and light condition, and the likes.

+### Location Analysis

+An Interactive Map was created to enable anyone to investigate the data.

+The map displays accidents with the specific details of the accident being displayed with a popup feature once hovered over with the mouse.
+The colouring of the locations change with the density of accidents recorded in the specific area.
+Higher density areas appear as orange, whereas lower density areas appear as green until the specific geographical location of the accident is observed.
+For further analysis, each specific year can be toggled on and off to determine trends quickly.

 ### Conclusion

 Through this project, we've demonstrated how to use Pandas and other libraries for analyzing raw datasets and turn it around into a very informative one.
 The intuitive syntax and powerful functionalities make it an essential tool for data manipulation and analysis tasks.